 What is a HomeBuyer Report?
 (Level 2 Survey)

-A RICS HomeBuyer Report, also known as a Level 2 RICS survey, is the most common type of property survey available and can be used on many different property types.
+A RICS HomeBuyer Report, also known as a Level 2 RICS survey under the new RICS Home Survey Standard, is the most common type of house survey available and can be used on many different property types.
 Sometimes called a Homebuyers Survey, it’s not as in-depth as the Building Survey, so it’s more suited for properties built less than 50 years ago and will flag major issues and defects in the property you’re buying.

 Getting a HomeBuyer Report completed on a property will remove a huge amount of risk.
 Having that information to hand will put you in a much better position to negotiate on the price and terms as you will know the future hassle and cost of buying that property.